d-carrigg/SlackNetBlockBuilder/ReadMe.md

 # SlackNetBlockBuilder

 A fluent builder extension for [SlackNet](https://github.com/SlackNet/SlackNet) that simplifies creating Slack Block Kit UI elements with a clean, chainable API.

+*This project is not affiliated with Slack or SlackNet.*

 ## Installation